The Toddy T2N Cold Brew System Review

 The filter sits in the top portion of the carafe.
 Add ground coffee to the filter, pour enough water over top, and let it sit for 12-24 hours.
-And speaking of fiddling with the brewing process, Hario recommends 80-85g of coarse-ground coffee, but some owners bump this up to 110-115g for a bolder, deeper flavor.
+And speaking of fiddling with the brewing process, Hario recommends 80-85g of coarse-ground coffee, but some owners bump this up to 110-115g for a bolder, deeper flavour.
 Once it’s done, simply pull the filter out of the top and your coffee is ready to go.
 Full review of this cold brewer here.

 The Yama Cold Brew Tower

 The Yama Cold Brew Tower is the most expensive cold brewing system you can get.
 Taking one look at it, you will know why: it looks like something from a mad scientist’s laboratory or a piece of artwork suited for a modern kitchen.